sesh/base.html/README.md

-`base.html` represents the absolute minimum that you should include in your base template.
+`base.html` represents the minimum that you should include in your base template.

 ## Usage